octocloudlabs/supercharge-docs/docs/ray/lab-5.md

 ---

 ## Practice
-In the next session, we're going to be working with an extension called Code Tours.
+In the next session, we're going to be working with an extension called CodeTour.
 Try installing the extension by yourself.